faceleg/pagesofinterest.net/_posts/2023-11-07-deming-14-points.md

 challenges faced at work.
 I will write further on specific elements in future, but want to post his 14 points first as I will refer back to them.

-If you want to learn more from the source, I recommend <a href="https://deming.org/the-essential-deming-new-book-on-dr-deming-work/" target="_blank">The Essential Deming</a>, a collection of speeches, essays and lectures from the father of quality.
+If you want to learn more from the source, I recommend [The Essential Deming](https://deming.org/the-essential-deming-new-book-on-dr-deming-work/), a collection of speeches, essays and lectures from the father of quality.

 >It is not enough for everyone to do his best.
 Everyone is already doing his best.
 Efforts, to be effective, must go in the right direction.<br/><br/>Only top management can bring about the changes required.
 Failure of top management to act on any one of the 14 points listed will impair efforts on the other 13.